yonush/PicoPLC/README.md

 ### Mutli-core operation

 Multi-core operation is not supported in CircuitPython but is available using MicroPython.
-Multi-core operation can be achieved in OpenPLC by editing the HAL source files and using the Mbed toolchain.
+Multi-core operation can be achieved in OpenPLC by editing the HAL source files and using the Mbed OS toolchain.
 More details on Using OpenPLC can be found in [OpenPLC Notes](OpenPLC_notes.md)

 ### TODO
 - :white_check_mark: Fix PWM range and frequency (rev2)